 Here's everything you can expect from HBO Max if you're still debating signing up.

 HBO Max (opens in new tab) is our favorite streaming service thanks to the vast library that includes all of HBO's prestige series, like Game of Thrones, The Sopranos and Veep.
 Plus, the service has its own originals like American Pickle and The Flight Attendant.
 HBO Max costs $15 per month, and just $10 for the ad-supported tier.

 HBO Max price and ad-supported tier

-In June, HBO Max gets an ad-supported tier, at $9.99 per month.
+HBO Max also offers an ad-supported tier, at $9.99 per month.
 WarnerMedia claims it will have the lightest load of ads, but it won't include the big Warner Pictures movies we'll list below.